mehboobhussain/journal/@@Today.md

 ### Things to do
 - [ ] Send the CDs to Shumyla in Lahore
+- [ ] Create the architectural diagram to reflect new set up
+- [ ] Send vendor hardware recommendations to Abhi
 - [ ] Carry out labs and exercises for AZ-303
 - [ ] Mock exams and test questions for AZ-303
 - [ ] Review ERP Finance and P&L Roadmap sent by Katie